Rufus Norris

-Life and career
+Personal life

 Norris grew up in Africa and Malaysia, attended North Bromsgrove High School and Kidderminster College of Further Education, and later trained as an actor at RADA before turning to directing.

+Norris has been in a relationship with playwright Tanya Ronder since the 1980s.
+After Norris' retirement from the National Theatre, the couple moved from London to Fife.

+Career

 In 2001 he won the Evening Standard Award for Outstanding Newcomer for his production of David Rudkin's Afore Night Come at the Young Vic.

 In 2004, Norris won another Evening Standard Award, a Critic's Circle Award and an Olivier Award nomination for Best Director, for his production of Festen.

 In 2006 he made his National Theatre debut directing Market Boy by David Eldridge.
 From 2002 to 2007 Norris was an Associate Director at the Young Vic, where his productions have included Feast by Yunior Garcia Aguilera, Rotimi Babatunde, Marcos Barbosa, Tanya Barfield and Gbolahan Obisesan (2013), Vernon God Little by DBC Pierre (2007), adapted by Tanya Ronder (2009 and 2011), Hergé's Adventures of Tintin, which Norris adapted, with David Greig (Barbican, 2005; UK tour & West End, 2007) and his own adaptation of Sleeping Beauty (Young Vic, 2002; Barbican, 2004, UK & international tour).

 His production of the Kander and Ebb musical Cabaret, produced by Bill Kenwright, ran at the Lyric Theatre in London's West End from 2006 to 2008.
 The production toured in 2008 and 2009 before being revived at the Savoy Theatre in 2012, followed by another UK tour.
 Another UK tour began in 2017.

 In 2009, Norris's first film King Bastard, written by his wife Tanya Ronder, was produced by BBC Films.
 In the same year, he directed the National Theatre's production of Wole Soyinka's Death and the King's Horseman, which played in the Olivier Theatre.

 He created the 2011 production Dr Dee for the Manchester International Festival, in collaboration with musician Damon Albarn, which was subsequently performed at ENO in 2012.
 In 2010 he directed Mozart's Don Giovanni, also for ENO.

 Norris was made an associate director at the National Theatre in 2011.
 His production of London Road by Alecky Blythe and Adam Cork opened at the Cottesloe in 2011, before transferring to the Olivier in 2012, winning the Critics' Circle Award for Best Musical.

 His 2012 film Broken premiered at the Cannes Film Festival and received the Golden Eye Award for best international film at the Zurich Film Festival.
 At the 2012 British Independent Film Awards it won the award for Best British Independent Film.

 In 2013 his production of Tanya Ronder's play Table launched the new space, The Shed, at the National Theatre.
 He subsequently directed James Baldwin's The Amen Corner at the National Theatre.